vaughanknight/timezonetax/README.md

 While we have many tools to help us understand the time around the world, the tooling is still not good enough.
-We still miss meetings because day light savings just changed, and we still book meetings on someone else&\#39;s public holiday.
+We still miss meetings because day light savings just changed, and we still book meetings on someone else’s public holiday.
 And we often book meetings unaware of what time zone someone is in.

 The observations outlined here are assuming a global team across the widest